 Today I’ll share some of my favorite tips to nail your LinkedIn profile basics.
-Contact me for coaching services if you want to dive in more to your specific situation! (:
+Contact me for coaching services if you want to dive in more to your specific situation or need help creating or updating your profile.
+We can do it together! (:

 Optimize your profile!
 You’ll want a profile that’s filled out and tells your story before you start to connect, post and engage intentionally.
 Once you do start increasing your activity (connecting/posting/engaging) and proactively showing up in your network’s newsfeeds, you’ll notice your profile views and number of connection request will increase – so you’ll want to make sure your profile has the information you want others to see and represents you well!

-Completed profiles are 40% more likely to receive connection requests and messages about opportunities.
+Completed profiles are 40% more likely to receive connection requests and messages about relevant opportunities.
 LinkedIn is also more likely to show your profile in search results.
 Why?
 Because you are demonstrating that you took the time to fill out your profile in its’ entirety and be an engaged member of the LinkedIn community.
-Plus, if your profile is fully filled out, people can get a clearer idea of who you are and why they should connect with you.
+And at the end of the day, LinkedIn is a search engine.
+The more information you give it, the better resource it is to you.
+The algorithm can make your experience more personalized based on your location, where you went to school, the job titles you’ve held, the skills on your profile, etc. Plus, if your profile is fully filled out, people can get a clearer idea of who you are and why they should connect with you.
 I often get connection requests with no photo, no headline, no experience descriptions, (and no connection request note!) – why would I want to accept that request?
 Don’t be that profile that others’ question when you are reaching out or sending a connection request.
+Especially if you are reaching out to a recruiter or hiring manager about a job that interests you, the profile your message is coming from is your first impression and virtual handshake.

 Headshot